 Determining impact significance from predictions of the nature of the impact has been a source of debate and will remain a source of debate.
 The author used a combination of scaling and weighting methods to determine significance based on a simple formula.
 The formula used is based on the method proposed by Edwards (2011).
 However, the criteria used were adjusted to suite its use for botanical assessment.
-In this document significance rating was evaluated using the following criteria (Refer to Error!
-Reference source not found.).
+In this document significance rating was evaluated using the following criteria (Refer to Table 3).